DSivaji/RHadoop-Installation/Install/RInstall.md

 ```
 Now check R installed correctly compiled using --enable-R-shlib. ```sudo R CMD config --ldflags``` It will print a path, take the printed path and check the "libR.so" file exist in that location.
 If you couldn't see the file then something must gone worng.

-If you install R successfully, follow below steps
+If you install R successfully, follow next steps

-Get full access for hduser to install packages in R ```sudo chmod 777 /usr/local/lib/R/site-library```